MohammedRila/ScanInstead1/replit.md

 - July 09, 2025.
 Homeowner registration and QR code creation now sends welcome emails with setup instructions and QR code access
 - July 09, 2025.
 Successfully migrated from Replit Agent to Replit environment with improved security and stability - VERIFIED working
 - July 09, 2025.
 Switched email service from Resend to Gmail SMTP with Nodemailer for unrestricted email delivery - VERIFIED working
 - July 09, 2025.
-Added speech-to-text functionality using Google Cloud Speech API for audio pitch conversion - VERIFIED working
-- July 09, 2025.
-Enhanced pitch form to support audio file uploads with automatic transcription
-- July 09, 2025.
-Updated homeowner dashboard to display audio transcripts with confidence scores and language detection
+Removed speech-to-text functionality to simplify the application as requested by user
 - July 09, 2025.
 Prepared app for Render deployment with production-ready configuration and environment variables
 - July 08, 2025.
 Successfully migrated from Replit Agent to Replit environment with improved security and stability
 - July 08, 2025.
 Fixed QR code URL generation to use proper Replit domain instead of localhost